stanfy/gson-xml/README.md

 Download
 --------

-[Zip](https://s3.amazonaws.com/OS-libraries/gson-xml/gson-xml-0.1.1-release.zip) that contains all the required binaries and main source.
+[Zip](https://sourceforge.net/projects/gson-xml/files/gson-xml-0.1.1-release.zip/download) that contains all the required binaries and main source can be downloaded from SourceForge.

 Android Note